A gamut of questions must be rushing through your head now:

 According to the US Customs and Border Protection, if the classic car is at least 21 years old, then you won’t need to follow any Environmental Protection Agency compliance requirements.

 The importer needs to file an EPA form with the U.S. Customs and Border Protection upon entry, as well as comply with the Department of Transportation (DOT) pollution and safety requirements.
-For more information and to download the forms, visit the official NHTSA page.

 If the vehicle is less than 21 years old, you might want to read the following rules.
 According to the US Customs and Border Protection: